The Sunday roast dinner in early 20th century England

-On Sundays we always had a roast dinner at mid-day.
-Not only was it delicious in its own right, served with all the trimmings, but its left-overs set the framework of meals for the rest of the week.
+On Sundays we always had a roast dinner at mid-day because Sunday was regarded as a special day at a time when the population was almost entirely Christian.
+Not only was the meal delicious in its own right, served with all the trimmings, but its left-overs set the framework for the following weekday meals.

-The joint of meat had to be large enough to last the whole family for several days.
-It was almost always beef because everything else was expensive.
-We did have lamb sometimes, but it did not produce as pleasant tasting dripping and bread and dripping was a staple meal for children after school during the week.
-Chicken was expensive for townspeople, as battery farming was years away.
+The joint of meat had to be very large indeed by today's standards.
+You can see why on the weekday meals page.
+The joint was almost always beef because every other meat was expensive.
+We did have lamb sometimes, but it did not produce as pleasant tasting dripping, and bread and dripping was a staple meal for children after school during the week.
+Chicken was expensive for townspeople as battery farming was years away and removing the feathers was an extremely unpleasant task.
+We did, though, have the occasional wild rabbit which shooting parties shot because they were pests.

 Progress - if it is progress - has taken a lot out of the roast Sunday dinner of my childhood.
 In the summer, children would have to shell the peas and help with the other vegetables where they could.
 The knives were sharp, so we were limited in what we could do until our mothers thought we were old enough to handle sharp knives without hurting ourselves.